Genaker/CloudFlare_FPC_Worker/README.md

 # Cache Reserve

 Cache Reserve is a large, persistent data store implemented on top of CF R2.
 Your website’s cacheable FPC content will be written to Cache Reserve.
-Cache Reserve serves as the ultimate upper-tier cache that will reserve storage space for your FPC for as long as you want.
+Cache Reserve serves as the ultimate upper-tier cache, reserving storage space for your FPC for as long as you want.
 This ensures that your FPC is served from the cache.
+Cache Reserve is a CF feature that allows the use of Claud Flare as a main cache solution.

 ![image](https://github.com/user-attachments/assets/e8facd2a-0240-4c69-941d-8dd04b18055c)